Transfer Learning-Based Surrogate Modeling for Nonlinear Time-History Response Analysis of High-Fidelity Structural Models: Introduction

 In this paper, we propose a framework that uses transfer learning to construct surrogate models of high-fidelity response analysis—which are typically computationally expensive to run repeatedly—with a reduced number of training samples.
 Transfer learning provides a potential solution when only limited training data are available.
 It leverages knowledge obtained from a related source domain, where abundant data exist, and transfers it to a target domain with scarce data\cite{zuhangTL}.
 This allows a reduction in the number of samples in the target domain required to construct machine learning models.
 It is used in various fields such as image classification\cite{Wang2011}.
 While physics-informed approaches have been proposed to reduce the required number of training samples\cite{Ni2022}\cite{ZHANG2020}, the proposed transfer learning framework offers an alternative or complementary data-driven strategy to existing physics-informed approaches for further reducing the number of training samples.

 Specifically, the proposed method employs a surrogate model trained on a low-fidelity response analysis model as a pretrained network and transfers the learned knowledge to construct a surrogate model for a high-fidelity response analysis model.
-As a case study, surrogate models of a 20-story steel moment frame were constructed by conducting transfer learning from a surrogate model of SDOF model.
+As a case study, surrogate models of a 20-story steel moment frame were constructed by transferring waveform-level temporal representations learned from a low-fidelity SDOF-based surrogate model.
 The surrogate models were trained to predict responses to GMGM-based ground motions consistent with a site-specific hazard, using only 20 numerical simulations of a high-fidelity model for training, thereby demonstrating the efficiency of the proposed framework.

 The remainder of this paper is organized as follows.
 Chapter 2 presents the proposed framework that employs transfer learning to construct surrogate models of high-fidelity response analysis models.
 Chapter 3 describes a case study, in which surrogate models of 20-story planar steel moment frame (SMF) are constructed to predict time-history responses to site-specific ground motions.
 Chapter 4 provides the conclusions and discusses future research directions.